September 2025 highlights

 Source: Employment Security Department/Labor Market Information and Research Division, Covered Employment (QCEW)

-Top five sectors in terms of employment counts during 2023:
+Top five sectors by total employment counts during 2024:

 Workforce demographics in Lincoln County